SergeyFi/TinySync/README.md

 TinySync - small program for local file synchronization.

 ## Features:
- * Sync: transfer from origin to target.
+ * Sync: transfer files from origin to target.
  * Balance: transfer file from origin to target and from target to origin.
  * Clean: clean target folder\file.